birkirorri/sxGenBench/README.md

 ## Counterfactul predictions (Red)

-Files that end with _LOO are the counterfactual predictions
+Files that end with _LOO are the counterfactual predictions.

 ## Integration benchmark (Green) ---- And notes on how to run it

-Each model was trained again with a specific focus on using the batch removal pipeline presented by each author (If it was available)
+Each model was trained again with a specific focus on using the batch removal pipeline presented by each author (If it was available).

 The "integration_Benchmark" folder has all of the integration benchmarks that were done.
-The data used there is the extracted test_data for each dataset and also the reconstructed data which is in the .obsm as "X_reconstructed", The X_reconstructed is then compared to the original test_data
+The data used there is the extracted test_data for each dataset and also the reconstructed data which is in the .obsm as "X_reconstructed", The X_reconstructed is then compared to the original test_data.

 Notes about running the scib benchmark: